 We were spending 45 minutes per candidate on resume review and phone screens, and 60% of them were unqualified.
 ThunderStaff built an AI screening system that parses resumes against our requirements, scores candidates by match percentage, and auto-generates interview-ready summaries for our recruiters.
 Screening time dropped to 6 minutes per candidate.
 We placed 34% more workers in the first quarter and our recruiters actually had time to build relationships with clients instead of reading bad resumes all day.

-Faster, consistent screening means strong candidates hear back in hours, not days — so you win more of them.
-The staffing agency in our portfolio cut screening from 45 minutes to 6 per requisition by handing the first pass to an agent.
+Faster, consistent screening means strong candidates can hear back in hours, not days.
+This benchmark model shows screening time falling from 45 minutes to 6 per requisition when an agent handles the rules-based first pass.

 Run the numbers in the ROI calculatorIt ranks and shortlists rather than silently rejecting.
 Borderline candidates route to a recruiter with context, and you set where the bar is — the agent does the first pass, your team makes the calls.